mmiv-center/HeatEquation/README.md

 ## Build

-Have ITK installed and cmake (tested with itk 5.0.0, cmake 3.13) and:
+Provided that ITK and cmake (tested with itk 5.0.0, cmake 3.13) have been installed build using:
 ```
 cmake -DCMAKE_BUILD_TYPE=Release .
 make
 ```
-to get the executable.

-Alternatively use the provided docker file to build itk and the module:
+Alternatively use the provided docker file to build all components:
 ```
 docker build  -t heatequation -f Dockerfile .
 docker run --rm -it heatequation -h